A Scalable Generative Graph Model with Community Structure: Proposed Benchmark Parameters and Scalability

-So far we have shown that BTER can be used to match real-world data.
-For benchmarking purposes however, reasonable ``ideal'' profiles for degree distribution and clustering coefficient by degree are required.
-In this section, we propose some possibilities, noting that these can easily be changed for whatever scenario a user may encounter.
+Thus far we have considered how BTER can be used to match real-world data.
+For benchmarking purposes, where there is no specific graph to be matched, ``ideal'' profiles for degree distribution and clustering coefficient by degree are required.
+In this section, we propose some possibilities, noting that these are tunable for various testing scenarios, i.e., specifying an average degree, a maximum clustering coefficient, etc. Generating an artificial degree distribution can be problematic.
+For instance, using a straight power law distribution can lead to impossible situations, like choosing a degree greater than the number of nodes.
+This necessitates a discrete distribution, which engenders its own problems.
+After proposing methods for working around these problems, we use the proposed benchmark in a scalability study for the MapReduce implementation of BTER.